JackInABot/JackInABots-Vector-Utilities/README.md

 ```
 The two lines below the import were extracted directly from the vector tutorial scripts provided by the SDK (which I hope you've seen already) and so instead of writing directly to that robot object, we simply pass it into the Utility we are planning to use.

-The next step is easy, just use the initiated objects methods, (in our example, thats 'robotEyes') like so:
+The next step is easy, just use the initiated objects methods, (in our example, that’s 'robotEyes') like so:
 ```python
 robotEyes.MakeEyesBlue()
 ```
-The utility classes have private methods which handle communication to the SDK and the functionality of the public methods which you are able to access, for more information of all the current supported utilities and thair helpful methods, check the wiki!
+The utility classes have private methods which handle communication to the SDK and the functionality of the public methods which you are able to access, for more information of all the current supported utilities and their helpful methods, check the wiki!

 ## 3. What's included
 The repo currently contains the following: